Nominations and Elections

 ANNUAL CHURCH MEETINGS

-THE PAROCHIAL CHURCH COUNCIL – THE ‘PCC’ - consists of the Vicar, Associate Minister, Curate, Churchwardens, Licensed Lay Minister and elected and co-opted representatives of the church.
+ABOUT THE PAROCHIAL CHURCH COUNCIL – THE ‘PCC’ - consists of the Vicar, Associate Vicar, Curate, Churchwardens, Licensed Lay Minister and elected and co-opted representatives of the church.
 The PCC usually meets six times a year on a Monday evening, with agendas covering regular items (such as reports from finance, buildings, mission, children and youth, safeguarding, health and safety), and more wide ranging items looking at the way forward for our church.

 All members are Trustees and must therefore be eligible as such under Charity Commission guidelines.
 This helpful leaflet gives an overview - Trusteeship - an introduction for PCC members.